ehmatthes/pcc_3e/online_resources_site/docs/solutions/chapter_13.md

 This code returns a random integer between −10 and 10.
 Using your code in Exercise 13-1, adjust each star’s position by a random amount.

+***Note:** This is a basic solution that shows working code to solve this exercise.
+If you want, you can experiment with different size stars, different spacing values, and different values for the amount of randomness in each star's position.
+From my experimentation this effect seems to work better with a relatively dense field of smaller stars.*

 [Solution](https://github.com/ehmatthes/pcc_3e/tree/main/solution_files/chapter_13/ex_13_2_better_stars)

 ## 13-3: Raindrops